 If the related (and likely synonymous) Megapnosaurus is any indication, Coelophysis was probably nocturnal.

 The early long-necked dinosaur Plateosaurus could not walk on four legs.

 The pillar-limbed croc-relative Postosuchus was most likely a biped, or at least semi-bipedal, rather than an obligate quadruped.

-There were no Cynodonts of the size depicted in the program in the late Triassicnote other than traversodonts.
+There were no cynodonts of the size depicted in the program in the late Triassicnote other than traversodonts.
 Given that some Mesozoic mammals reached similar sizes (such as the infamous Repenomamus), cynodonts that big in that time period aren't strictly unlikely, but unknown from the area the episode took place.
-This is an example of Science Marches On rather than Somewhere, a Palaeontologist Is Crying because at the time the series was produced it was assumed that cynodonts of that size did live in Late Triassic in North America.
+This is an example of Science Marches On rather than Artistic License - Paleontology because at the time the series was produced it was assumed that cynodonts of that size did live in Late Triassic in North America.
 This assumption was based on the discovery of two teeth from Chinle Formationnote though these teeth were assumed to belong to traversodont cynodonts, much different from Thrinaxodon that WWD-cynodonts were based on.
 However, post-WWD study indicate that these teeth can't be confidently referred to Cynodontia (or any other known group of Triassic amniotes, for that matter).

 Sorry, Ornitholestes, you didn't actually have that horn-thing on your nose.